hanicinecm/pygmol/docs/index.rst

 Both inputs to the ``Model`` class have their own documentation pages explaining them in
 detail: `Chemistry <chemistry.rst>`_, `PlasmaParameters <plasma_parameters.rst>`_.

-One note is in order: Any fast glance at the argon_oxygen_chemistry_ makes it very clear that this is a *terrible* format for defining static chemistry data.
+One note is in order: Any fast glance at the argon_oxygen_chemistry_ example makes it very clear that this is a *terrible* format for defining static chemistry data.
 Instead, the intention is that in real situation, the ``chemistry`` passed to the ``Model`` will be an instance of much more powerful class (coded responsibly by the user either inheriting from